-Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions After Mitigation grading and building and the City Municipal Code.
+Detectici Ercinomentel Import Project Design Features, Mitigation Level of Significance Potential Environmental Impact Measures, Standard Conditions grading and building and the City Municipal After Mitigation Code.
 On-site inspection during grading shall be conducted by the project geotechnical consultant and the Director of Public Works, or designee, to ensure compliance with geotechnical specifications as incorporated into project plans.
 Threshold 4.5.1: Expose people or structures to potential substantial No mitigation is required.
-Less than Significant. adverse effects, including the risk of loss, injury, or death involving: iii) Seismic-related ground failure, including liquefaction.
+Less than Significant. adverse effects, including the risk of loss, injury, or death involving: i to initigation is required.
+Less than Significant. auverse enecus, metading the risk of 1055, ngury, or death myorying. iii) Seismic-related ground failure, including liquefaction.
 Less than Significant Impact.
 The project site is not located within an area of potential liquefaction, and is not considered to have a potential risk for lateral spreading, subsidence, or soil collapse.
 Therefore, potential impacts associated with seismically induced ground failure and liquefaction would be very low and are considered to be a less than significant impact.
 No mitigation is required.
 Threshold 4.5.1: Expose people or structures to potential substantial Refer to Mitigation Measure 4.5.1.
-Less than Significant. adverse effects, including the risk of loss, injury, or death involving: · · · · · · · · · Mitigation Measure 4.5.2: Maintenance of iv) Landslides Unimproved Slopes.
-Prior to issuance of T the C' C' the match Mittaction I and alidea have been grading permits, the Applicant shall submit Less than Significant impact with Minigation.
-Landshues have been for review and approval by the City Director documented within and adjacent to the project site.
-Therefore, the Of Community Development and Director of Dublic Works a grading plan ration report potential for additional fandshues to occur is considered a potentially that includes a long term slong maintenance significant impact.
-The proposed new structures to the north of the that includes a long-term slope mannenance program for the unimproved slopes.
-The caisson/tieback array as recommended in the Geotechnical Evaluation Applicant shall demonstrate to the City (Appendix F) However all unimproved slope areas including those Director of Community Development and located below the retaining walls and caisson/tieback along the northeast Director of Public Works that he/she is portion of the project site, would remain at risk for failure.
+Less than Significant. adverse effects, including the risk of loss, injury, or death involving: Mitigation Measure 4.5.2: Maintenance of iv) Landslides Unimproved Slopes.
+Prior to issuance of grading permits, the Applicant shall submit Less than Significant Impact with Mitigation.
+Landslides have been for review and approval by the City Director documented within and adjacent to the project site.
+Therefore, the of Community Development and Director of potential for additional landslides to occur is considered a potentially Public Works a grading plan review report significant impact.
+The proposed new structures to the north of the that includes a long-term slope maintenance existing Sanctuary would be protected with retaining walls and a program for the unimproved slopes.
+The caisson/tieback array, as recommended in the Geotechnical Evaluation Applicant shall demonstrate to the City (Appendix E).
+However, all unimproved slope areas, including those Director of Community Development and located below the retaining walls and caisson/tieback along the northeast Director of Public Works that he/she is portion of the project site, would remain at risk for failure.
 Practices such prepared to implement all slope maintenance